manish-garodia/manish-garodia/common/lib-cellar/procedures/oracle-em/oracle-em.md

 	```

 	**Cause**
-	The host authentication was disabled.
+	The host authentication is not enabled.

 	**Solution**
 	Add the client authentication with the `xhost` program.
-It adds the host name to the list allowed to connect to the X server.
+It adds the host name to the list that can connect to the X server.

 	```
 	$ <copy>xhost</copy>